Should I read this?

-These changes are to keep people from being arrested by immigration agents (ICE or Border Patrol) when they come to a courthouse.
-They are also to protect people from having their immigration status shared or disclosed in connection with a court proceeding.
-If federal immigration agents continue to arrest people who come to court, they will be breaking these state laws and rules.
+The law and rules are meant to keep people from being arrested by immigration agents (ICE or Border Patrol) when they come to a courthouse.
+They are also meant to protect people from having their immigration status shared or disclosed in connection with a court proceeding.
+Federal immigration agents who continue to arrest people who come to court will be breaking these state laws and rules.

 *If you are concerned about being arrested by immigration agents when you go to court, talk with a lawyer.
 See below for information about how to talk with a lawyer.

 I have to go to court.
 Can ICE pick me up if I show up at the courthouse?